 Gujarat – First Impressions

 - Gujarati pride could be visibly sensed in the air.
-This could be because of the prominence the state has got after the recent general elections.
-Or because of the prosperity and change that they have seen in last decade or so.
+This could be because of the prominence the state has gotten after the recent general elections.
+Or because of the prosperity and change that they have seen in the last decade or so.
 Everyone talks about Gujarat and its culture with a lot of pride.
-A guide at a museum went to the extent of saying ‘we live in a heaven’.
+A guide at a museum went to the extent of saying ‘We live in heaven’.

 - Roads are generally good.
 Ahmedabad was cleaner than most other cities.
 But Vadodara would be an average Joe on cleanliness.

 - Gujarati women are as much traditional as they are enterprising.